Have you ever been to a ‘social’?

+Have you ever been to a ‘social’?
 Socials are really popular in Manitoba, where I'm from.
 And traditionally, there's a late night snack that comes out (smorg style) toward the end of the social that includes kielbasa/kubasa/kolbassa (aka Ukrainian sausage) sliced dill pickles, cubed cheddar cheese, crackers, rye bread and mustard.
-I've been sending my kids to school with this lunch for years and it makes a really great cold Bento box lunch idea, so I thought I would share it with you.
-I call it The Ukrainian Bento Box.

-What is a Social?
+💭What is a Social?

 When I moved to Alberta from Winnipeg, Manitoba I was really surprised that no one here seemed to know what a social was!
 Well, that was because a social is basically a Manitoba-grown concept.
 Essentially, its a party to raise funds, often for a wedding, charitable or community organization that's usually held at a community centre or a Legion hall.
 It's also known as a "Manitoba Social", "Winnipeg Social", "Wedding Social", "Fundraising Social", or most often, just simply a "Social".